- Release Notes >

 Connection Retries¶

-To control the number of times the mongod
+To control the number of times the mongod retries a

 failed initial connection to the KMIP server: